-Job and On-Campus Interviewing Postings: All position postings and requests for on-campus interviews are reviewed and approved by individual career centers.
+Job and On-Campus Interviewing Postings: All position postings and requests for on-campus interviews are reviewed and approved by a collective of staff from the career centers.
 Employers offering part- or full-time employment that requires up-front costs to students in order to work (i.e. membership fees; startup fees; fees for lessons; portfolios or placement fees; or the purchase of tools, samples or sales kits) will not be allowed to post their positions or conduct on-campus interviews at UW-Madison.

-The career services staff may review job descriptions posted by any employer for appropriateness and content, and reserves the right to remove any job postings and descriptions without notice or explanation to the employer.
+The career centers may review job descriptions posted by any employer for appropriateness and content, and reserve the right to remove any job postings and descriptions without notice or explanation to the employer.